matmulai/manadi/README.md

-# 🚀 manadiai: take your genai data with you
+# 🚀 manadi: take your genai data with you

 **Capture, organize, and fine-tune from your GenAI interactions effortlessly.**